Joshua Wong Disqualified From Running In Hong Kong Council Elections

 The district-level elections have been especially heated this year as pro-democracy candidates look to capitalize on growing dissatisfaction with Hong Kong's government to win more seats from pro-Beijing incumbents.

-But an elections official notified Wong Tuesday that his nomination as a candidate had been ruled invalid, according to a copy of the letter Wong posted on his Twitter account, dealing a blow to a protest movement that has galvanized mass anti-government demonstrations over the last five months.
+But an elections official notified Wong on Tuesday that his nomination as a candidate had been ruled invalid, according to a copy of the letter Wong posted on his Twitter account, dealing a blow to a protest movement that has galvanized mass anti-government demonstrations over the past five months.

 I become the only candidate banned from running in November’s District Council Election as Returning officer, Laura ARON ruled my nomination invalid this morning.
 It proved how Beijing manipulate the election with political cersorship and screening. pic.twitter.com/mwZNKUApFM— Joshua Wong 黃之鋒 😷 (@joshuawongcf) October 29, 2019